ldaley/grails-remote-control/README.md

     assert remote.exec({ 1 }, { it + 1 }, { it + 1 }) == 3

+#### Context

+The Groovy Remote Control library establishes a [command context](http://groovy.codehaus.org/modules/remote/manual/latest/contexts.html "Groovy Remote Control - Command Context") that is shared for all commands in a given chain.

+This plugin prepoluates the context with two variables:

+* `ctx` - The main application context
+* `app` - The grails application object

+This allows you to access beans (such as services) from commands…

+    remote.exec { ctx.someService.doSomeServiceStuff() }

 #### More Examples

 To see some more usage examples of a remote control, see the [demonstration test case](http://github.com/alkemist/grails-remote-control/blob/master/test/functional/SmokeTests.groovy) in the project.